thec0dewriter/esmf-sdk-py-aspect-model-loader/CONTRIBUTING.md

 # Contributing Source Code (using GitHub)
 * We use this GitHub repository to track issues and feature requests, as well as discuss and manage all PR's related to this project.
-* Opening `Issues` and `PRs` in GitHub is the preferred way to interact with the community around the SDS SDK PY Aspect Model loader.
+* Opening `Issues` and `PRs` in GitHub is the preferred way to interact with the community around the ESMF SDK PY Aspect Model loader.

 ## Branching
 We follow the [Git branching guidance](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops).